-The Enormous Benefits of Emu Oil (one of the healthiest fats on the planet)Updated: November 02, 2017healthy fats
+The Enormous Benefits of Emu Oil (one of the healthiest fats on the planet)Updated: January 25, 2018 healthy fats

 K2 holds great promise for healing chronic and degenerative disease.
 Credible research indicates its power to reverse arterial calcification, improve varicose veins and prevent menopause symptoms.
 Vitamin K2 can prevent wrinkles too.

 The problem is that it is extremely difficult to get sufficient quantities of this fat soluble vitamin in the diet even if whole foods based.

 The vast majority of people don’t even come close to getting enough, currently estimated to be a minimum of 45 mcg/day.

 In particular, MK-4, the potent form of vitamin K2 found in animal foods is extremely difficult to obtain in the diet.
 Grassbased foods are one of the best sources, but relying only on grassbased foods for MK-4 is risky due to the worrisome depletion of our soils which will take several decades if not even a century or two to reverse on a widespread basis.

 Unfortunately, it is prohibitively expensive to isolate and put natural K2 in the form MK-4 into a supplement.
 Consequently, the MK-4 supplements that are available on the market are synthetic.

 Another downside of synthetically derived MK-4 supplements is that the vitamin K 2 does not remain at therapeutic levels in the blood for very long — only a few hours.
 As a result, to maintain useful levels of K2 in the blood throughout the day, periodic dosing every few hours with MK-4 supplements is required (1).